slarmoo/.github/profile/simon/simonReact/simonReact.md

 }
 ```

 This will display the header, navigation elements, placeholder content, and the footer.
-When you reach this point with your startup make sure that you commit your changes.
+When you reach this point with your startup, make sure that you commit your changes.

 ![App React component](appReactComponent.png)

 ## Create view components

 We now create React component files `login.jsx`, `play.jsx`, `scores.jsx`, and `about.jsx` to represent each of the application views.
 To begin with, these are just stubs that we will populate as we move functionality from the old `js` files into the `jsx` components.
-We place each of the stubbed components in a separate directory (e.g. `src/login/login.jsx) so that we can keep all of the component files together.
+We place each of the stubbed components in a separate directory (e.g. `src/login/login.jsx`) so that we can keep all of the component files together.

 Here is the `login.jsx` stub before any code is converted over.
 The other components are similar.